vivegram/TheHungryITTeam/README.md

 - Load restaurants from Google Sheets (no authentication required)
 - Save orders to Google Sheets for easy reference and tracking
+- Beautiful visual feedback with saving indicators and success messages
+- Formatted Google Sheets with headers, timestamps, and auto-sized columns
 - Save favorite orders by restaurant
 - Quickly reuse favorite orders with one click
 - Add orders with name, food item, and price